karakavalasamounika/to-do-list-using-jquery/README.md

 # to-do-list-using-jquery
-you can add new todos
+you can add  todos to the existing list.